 Federal Retirees has joined an ongoing collaboration with GAROP and the International Longevity Centre Canada to address ageism.

-Earlier this summer, the board of directors of the National Association of Federal Retirees took a historic step to join the Global Alliance of Older Persons (GAROP) and to collaborate with the International Longevity Centre Canada to address ageism and establish the Canadian Coalition Against Ageism.
+Earlier this summer, the board of directors of the National Association of Federal Retirees took a historic step to join the Global Alliance for the Rights of Older Persons (GAROP) and to collaborate with the International Longevity Centre Canada to address ageism and establish the Canadian Coalition Against Ageism.

 Together, Federal Retirees will collaborate with senior-focused organizations across Canada and internationally to encourage the Canadian government and the United Nations (UN) to support the World Health Organization’s recommendations in their Global Report on Ageism and to adopt a Convention on the Rights of Older Persons.